 And when your Lord said to the angels, “Indeed, I will make upon the earth a successive authority (khalifa).”They said, “Will You place upon it one who causes corruption in it and sheds blood, while we declare Your praise and sanctify You?”
 (Allah) said, “Indeed, I know that which you do not know.”
 Quran 2:30

-The word “khalifa” comes from the root word “khalf” which means to come after something; to succeed or to follow something after it’s end:
+The word “khalifa” comes from the root word “khalf,” which means to come after something; to succeed, or to follow something after its end:

-Now this is interesting because we (homo sapiens) came after the last homo species.
+This is interesting because we (homo sapiens) came after the last homo species.
 All species within the genus except us are extinct.

 So doesn’t it stand to reason this verse could very possibly mean: God is going to create humans in their “final form” to come after the previous homo species?
 A successor to all previous species in this genus.